sneshyba/pypchem/README.md

 Also set the the folder '/srv/nbgrader/', '/srv/nbgrader/exchange', and '/srv/nbgrader/exchange/pchem', to wide-open privileges.

 Setting up nbgrader in a student’s account.
-It seems that we only need one configuration file, .jupyter/nbgrader_config.py, containing

-	c = get_config()
-	c.CourseDirectory.course_id = “pchem”
-	c.Exchange.root = '/srv/nbgrader/exchange'

-After logging on as a student (not sure how much of this is essential); it’s useful to pack this into a script file, like addstudent_nbgrader, if there are a lot of students.

-	jupyter nbextension install --user --py nbgrader
-	jupyter nbextension enable nbgrader --user --py
+It appears that the student just needs to be added as a system user, e.g.,

+	sudo useradd student3 -m
+	sudo passwd student3

+It seems that .jupyter/nbgrader_config.py is not needed.
+However, after logging on as a student, it's good to get rid of unwanted nbgrader options,

 	jupyter nbextension disable --user create_assignment/main
 	jupyter nbextension disable --user formgrader/main --section=tree
 	jupyter nbextension disable --user course_list/main --section=tree
-	jupyter serverextension enable --user --py nbgrader
-	jupyter nbextension list

 Configuring python -- using "sudo" imports for all users